Getting started

 When to use each format:

-• CSS Custom Properties: For static styles, theming support, and better performance
+- CSS Custom Properties: For default styles, theming support, and better performance

 Quality bars & contribution